Chapter 8: Department of Bioengineering

 To be considered for admission to the graduate program in bioengineering, an applicant must meet the following requirements:

-• For students whose native language is not English, Test of English as a Foreign Language (TOEFL) or the International English Language Testing systems (ILETS) exam scores are required before application is processed
+• For students whose native language is not English, Test of English as a Foreign Language (TOEFL) or the International English Language Testing Systems (ILETS) exam scores are required before the application is processed

 Applicants who have taken graduate-level courses at other institutions may qualify to transfer a maximum of nine quarter units of approved credit to their graduate program at Santa Clara University.